PascalVisser/CalorieCalculator_Webapp/README.txt

 Tomcat

-To start working with web app, you have to get a server runtime.
+To start working with web app, you must get a server runtime.
 This project uses Tomcat, version 9.0.58 To use tomcat:

 - Go to https://tomcat.apache.org/ and download version 9.0.58 as a .zip file, which is suitable for use OS.
-- Extract the .zip in a suitable location and make it executable. (to test, go to http://localhost:8080/ and you should see the Tomcat management page)
+- Extract the .zip in a suitable location and make it executable.
+(To test, go to http://localhost:8080/ and you should see the Tomcat management page)

 Config Tomcat: